steveoni/steveoni.github.io/_posts/2024-07-2-network-tunnel-in-rust.md

 The above shows the loopback (lo) virtual nertwork interface used to manage localhost connection.
 Also we have `en0` this a network device inteface used to manage ethernet connection, macOs represent them with `en0` and on linux os they are represented as `eth0`.

-The `eth0` interface is assigned the ip address assign to us by the router using DHCP, and the mac address associated to this inteface is the physical NIC address.
+The `eth0` interface is assigned the ip address assign to us by the router using DHCP, and the mac address associated to this interface is the physical NIC address.

 We also have a routing table